Distillerie Fils Du Roy, A Story in a Bottle

 Distillery Tour

-Each story is so vivid that Sebastian has a label made for the product that goes with the story and he has art on the wall mimicking the label. in the tasting room you can easily see the imagery and hear the story as you taste.
+Each story is so vivid that Sebastian has a label made for the product that goes with the story and he has art on the wall mimicking the label.
+In the tasting room, you can easily see the imagery and hear the story as you taste.
 It’s a complete Acadian experience.

 “What comes first story or beer/spirit?”
 I asked.